 - ACLS Humanities Program in Belarus, Russia, and Ukraine (1999-2010), made possible with support from the Carnegie Corporation of New York, offered grants to humanities scholars doing exemplary work in the former Soviet Union during a time of crisis.
 Over 12 years, 743 awards were made for project grants and publication in humanities fields.
 ACLS also organized a dozen annual meetings in the region, modeled on the annual meetings of ACLS member societies.

-- ACLS Digital Innovation Fellowships (2006-2015), made possible with support from The Andrew W. Mellon Foundation, awarded 60 fellowships to a diverse group of scholars whose projects contributed to the advancement of digital scholarship by broadening understanding of its nature and exemplifying the robust infrastructure necessary for creating further such works.
+- ACLS Digital Innovation Fellowships (2006-2015), made possible with support from the Mellon Foundation, awarded 60 fellowships to a diverse group of scholars whose projects contributed to the advancement of digital scholarship by broadening understanding of its nature and exemplifying the robust infrastructure necessary for creating further such works.

 - African Humanities Program (2008-2021), made possible with support from the Carnegie Corporation of New York, has worked to reinvigorate the humanities on the continent through fellowship competitions, regional convenings, production and distribution of publications, and more in Ghana, Nigeria, South Africa, Tanzania, and Uganda.

-- Mellon/ACLS Public Fellows Program (2011-2020), made possible with support from The Andrew W. Mellon Foundation, placed recent PhDs from the humanities and humanistic social sciences in two-year staff positions at partnering nonprofit and government organizations to demonstrate the effectiveness of analytical, expressive, and research capacities developed through education in the humanities.
+- Mellon/ACLS Public Fellows Program (2011-2020), made possible with support from the Mellon Foundation, placed recent PhDs from the humanities and humanistic social sciences in two-year staff positions at partnering nonprofit and government organizations to demonstrate the effectiveness of analytical, expressive, and research capacities developed through education in the humanities.

 - Emerging Voices Fellowship Program (2020-Present) was created by ACLS in response to the severe economic downturn caused by the COVID-19 pandemic to support early career scholars whose voices, perspectives, and broad visions will strengthen institutions of higher education and humanistic disciplines in the years to come.
 Fellows take up year-long placements with members of ACLS’s Research University Consortium, where they can advance their research and professional development while contributing to the teaching, programming, and administrative work of their host university.